 Eva Illouz is Full Professor of Sociology at the Hebrew University in Jerusalem.

 Saara Jäntti is a postdoctoral researcher in the Department of Languages at the University of Jyväskylä.

 Olu Jenzen is Senior Lecturer in the School of Arts and Media at the University of Brighton, UK.

-Emily Jeremiah is Senior Lecturer in German at Royal Holloway, University of London, UK.
+Emily Jeremiah is Professor of Contemporary Literature and Gender Studies at Royal Holloway, University of London, UK.

 Timothy Jones is lecturer in History and co-director of the Centre for Gender Studies in Wales at the University of Glamorgan, and ARC DECRA fellow at La Trobe University, Melbourne.

 Bronach Kane is Lecturer in Medieval History in the School of History, Archaeology and Religion at Cardiff University.

 Mine Özyurt Kılıç is an Assistant Professor of English Literature at Doğuş University, İstanbul, Turkey.